prometheus-eval/prometheus-vision/README.md

 ```
 You can check the [Perception Collection](https://huggingface.co/datasets/kaist-ai/Perception-Collection) used for training Prometheus-Vision.
 ## Train
 We use [LLaVA](https://github.com/haotian-liu/LLaVA) codebase in developing Prometheus-Vision.
-Therefore, the following training & inference script is tailored to this.
-If you plan to start from a different VLM codebase, you should adapt the format of the data to suit your custom code.
+Therefore, the following training & inference script is tailored to this. <br>

+If you plan to start from a different VLM codebase, you should adapt the format of the data to suit your custom code. <br>

 Note that you can also check the data format at sample_train_data.json and sample_eval_data.json
 ```bash
 cd LLaVA
 deepspeed --include llava/train/train_mem.py \